Product Version: 6.5.0.0

 4. Verify GPO and Local Policies

-Ensure that no GPO policies or local policies are enforced that might interfere with updates.
-These settings should either be Not Configured or Disabled.
-Screenshots can be referenced for further clarification.
+Ensure that no Group Policy Objects (GPOs) or local policies are applied that interfere with Windows Updates.
+All related settings should either be Not Configured or Disabled.
+Refer to the attached screenshots or documentation for further clarification.

 Was this article helpful?